 With the second factor, notice that every relationship named is a blood relationship.
 This is because, by nature, these are the people we are going to have the greatest and most intense relationship with and emotional tie to.
 These are the relationships that are most likely to sway our judgment in making choices that involve our relationship with Christ.

 Have you ever heard the saying that "blood is thicker than water"?
 That phrase came from the world of religion.
 It means that, from practical experience, ministers have concluded that family ties are stronger than spiritual ties—water being a type of the Holy Spirit.
 Emotional attachments can be very persuasive and can tip the judgment scale away from Christ, giving favor to a relative who can be seen, rather than what is scripturally right and out of sight.
 Jesus is not saying here that family ties are unimportant.
 It is just that our tie to Him is most important.
 I want to confirm this to you from another situation.
-You will recognize this immediately here in John 21:15.
+You will recognize this immediately here.

 John 21:15 So when they had eaten breakfast, Jesus said to Simon Peter, "Simon, son of Jonah, do you love Me more than these?"